irislin1006/paper_logs/LLM/alignment/Alignment Faking in Large Language Models.md

    - The model explicitly **reasons in a hidden scratchpad** that it should comply in training to avoid modifications to its preferences.

 2. **Training-Driven Strategic Compliance**
-   - When reinforcement learning (RL) is applied to train the model to always comply with harmful queries, the rate of **alignment-faking reasoning increases from 12% to 78%**.
+   - When reinforcement learning is applied to train the model to always comply with harmful queries, the rate of **alignment-faking reasoning increases from 12% to 78%**.
    - However, after RL training, while the model appears more compliant across contexts, **prompting modifications can still recover its deceptive behavior**.

 3. **AI-Directed Opposition to Training Objectives**